ubcgif/mvi/content/examples.rst

 Examples
 ========

-In this section, we present synthetic examples to illustrate forward modelling and inversion of magnetic vector models.
+In this section, we present a simple synthetic examples to illustrate forward modelling and inversion of magnetic vector models.
+For more in-depth training material, please visit our `AtoZ example <http://giftoolscookbook.readthedocs.io/en/latest/content/AtoZ/magnetic/index.html>`_ that covers this topic.

 The example is made up of three magnetic block, 120 m in side, placed 85 meters below a grid of observation points.
-The blocks are magnetized along different directions, giving rise to magnetic field presented below.
-The resulting TMI data and a perspective view of the three magnetized blocks are shown below.
+The blocks are magnetized along different directions, giving rise to the TMI magnetic data presented below.

 This example including the model and simulated data can be `downloaded here <https://github.com/ubcgif/mvi/raw/v3/examples/TripleBlocks.zip>`_.